chinamike65/hugo-tuolesi/content/book3/book3en.md

 Since our words and deeds in the world are also included in the ten karma, it is necessary to learn and understand the ten karma.

-On the other hand, the "Entrance to the Middle" says:
+On the other hand, the "Entrance to the Middle Way" says:

 If all the different births and all the words are born,